 Skill Set Used

-Detailed understanding of vibration and acoustic output from tidal turbine
+- Detailed understanding of vibration and acoustic output from the tidal turbine